$G$-gerbes on perfectoid spaces: Centres of rigid groups

 \subsection{Background on rigid groups}

-\begin{defi} By a \emph{rigid analytic group variety}, or just a \emph{rigid group}, we mean a group object $G$ in the category of adic spaces locally of topologically finite type over $\Spa(K,K^+)$. \end{defi}
+\begin{defi} By a \emph{rigid analytic group variety}, or just a \emph{rigid group}, we mean a group object $G$ in the category of adic spaces locally of topologically finite type over $\Spa K$. \end{defi}

 We refer to \cite{Far19} for some background on rigid groups.
 We write the group operation multiplicatively as $m\colon G\times G\rightarrow G$, and write $1\in G$ for the identity.
-Since $K$ is of characteristic $0$, we have the following. \begin{lemm}[{\cite[pp. 735, proposition 1]{Far19}}] Any rigid group $G$ is smooth.
-Moreover, there is a rigid open subspace $1\in U\subseteq G$ for which there is an isomorphism $U\xrightarrow{\sim}\mathbb{B}^d$ of rigid spaces. \end{lemm} For any rigid group $G$ over $K$, we denote by
+Since $K$ is of characteristic $0$, we have the following. \begin{lemm}[{\cite[proposition 1]{Far19}}] Any rigid group $G$ is smooth.
+Moreover, there is a rigid open subspace $1\in U\subseteq G$ for which there is an isomorphism $U\xrightarrow{\sim}\mathbb{B}^d$ of rigid spaces. \end{lemm}